2016 Spring Commencement Ceremonies

 Apply to Graduate and attend Commencement

 Diploma Application Deadline: It is recommended that students apply two quarters prior to the expected quarter of graduation.
-If you plan to attend this year's commencement ceremonies and receive recognition in the commencement program and be considered for academic awards the deadline is the first Thurday in April, April 4, 2013.
+If you plan to attend a current year's commencement ceremony, and receive recognition in the commencement program and be considered for academic awards the deadline to apply is the first Thursday in April, April 7, 2016.
+If you missed this deadline, you may still apply to graduate and walk in the ceremony.
+Apply using the link above.

-Fee: Application for your initial graduation and commencement is free.
+- Fee: Application for your initial graduation is free.
 If you are applying for duplicate copies, you will need to pay a $10.00 fee for each duplicate degree and/or certificate(s).
-Turn in your form at Cashier office if you are applying for duplicate copies.

-2 - Take care of all academic and financial deficiencies.
-All academic and financial deficiences must be cleared before degree/certificates will be posted/granted.
+Take care of all financial obligations.
+All financial obligations must be cleared before degree/certificates will be granted.
+Any balance due on your Student Account will hold your diploma.

 *If you have applied for a degree and/or certificate in the last five years and you did not complete the requirements, you do not need to reapply.
 To reactivate an old diploma application please contact: